tarantool/metrics/doc/monitoring/getting_started.rst

         local metrics = require('cartridge.roles.metrics')
         metrics.set_default_labels({ ['my-custom-label'] = 'label-value' })

 #.
-To choose the default metrics to be exported, you can use the configuration below.
+You can use the configuration below to choose the default metrics to be exported.
     If you add the include section, only the metrics from this section will be exported:

     ..  code-block:: yaml